 It’s not enough to track data.
 In fact, it’s easy to be overwhelmed by the amount of data you have at your fingertips.

 In a session at the GROW!
-2019 conference in Denver, Vince Torchia and Jim Cali shared which financial data landscape companies have a handle on in order to grow their companies.
+2019 conference in Denver, Vince Torchia and Jim Cali shared which financial reports landscape companies have a handle on in order to grow their companies.

 “What’s the point of looking at your finances if they’re wrong?”
 Torchia, vice president of The Grow Group, said.